What we'll cover

 A big part of digital marketing for property management is content marketing, which is defined as media creation (videos, articles, social media) designed to inform rather than to persuade.

-A good content marketing strategy gives you access to potential clients in the places they are asking questions.
+A good content marketing strategy gives property management companies access to potential clients in the places they are asking questions.
 This includes places like Facebook, LinkedIn, and Google, where investors and potential investors consume real estate investment content that you can provide.

 The goal of content marketing is to grow your target audience and give them useful information that both adds value to their business and establishes your company as a subject-matter expert.